Bronya-Rand/reimagined-couscous/WORLDINFO.md

 ### World Info

-> Do note that some of these world books are incomplete and just serve as a partial World Book for some characters.
-Later characters will get added which means these files should also be updated as well.
+> Do note that some of these world books may be incomplete or serve as a partial World Book for some characters.
+As Hoyo updates their games, some of these lorebooks might be missing some details within them.
+Please bear with me as I update them.

 - [Genshin Impact](world-info/GI-Core.json)
    > This world info has the basics of Genshin Impact such as: